Search Articles

 Here are some of the new rules now in effect:

 • Visitors.
 The new rules allow residents to have visitors of the resident's choosing and at the time the resident wants, meaning the facility cannot impose visiting hours.
 There are also rules about who must have immediate access to a resident, including a resident's representative.
-For more information, click here
+For more information, check out this resource from Justice in Aging

 • Meals.
 Nursing homes must make meals and snacks available when residents want to eat, not just at designated meal times.